AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

-### Question 4 - Which skills are associated with higher salaries?
+### -QUESTION 4 - Which skills are associated with higher salaries?

 At this point I understood what I was looking for, it seemed logical to know what skills would be correlated with the highest salaries for Data Analysts.
 These skills would be something I could strive to improve upon in order to be proficient and an asset within the industry.